Sportresurs/sportresurs/README.md

 We are using Heroku for all the deployments.
 You can safely deploy to [staging-server](https://sportresurs-staging.herokuapp.com/) for QA-engineers to be able to test completed tasks.

-All merged pull-requests to the `develop` branch automatically deploy to [staging-server](https://sportresurs-staging.herokuapp.com/).
+All merged pull-requests to the `develop` branch automatically deploy to [staging-server](https://sportresurs-staging.herokuapp.com/). <br />
 All merged pull-requests to the `main` branch automatically deploy to [production-server](https://sportresurs.herokuapp.com/).

 ## Commit strategy

-We use [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows) workflow as our commit strategy.
+We use [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows) workflow as our commit strategy. <br />
 We create feature branches out of `develop` with names likes feature/31 where a number is a task number from the Trello board.

 Commit message should contain a brief description.